MI-SIM/MI-SIM.github.io/_posts/01-01-17-thermodynamics.md

 ## <a name="Stoichiometry"></a>Stoichiometry

+To correctly apply thermodynamic principles, it is necessary to know the complete stoichiometry of the reaction.
+MI-SIM assumes that the ecological interactions involve only the conversion of a single reactant to a single product, which is often a satisfactory assumption when considering that secondary products play no role in the behaviour of the interaction.
+This, of course is not true for real-world environments, especially microbial systems that feature multiple functional groups of organisms with access to more than one energy source.
+Here, we can still apply thermodynamic principles within the constrained framework, but it is necessary to derive the full reaction stoichiometry in order to derive the true energy balance in the system.

+In order to implement thermodynamics in the existing models, it is necessary to provide information about the reaction chemistry to then be able to calculate the inhibition function.
+The calculator is developed to work in units of Chemical Oxygen Demand (COD) and this must be calculated for each reaction substrate.
+It is then fairly straightforward to calculate the conversion coefficient explaining the fraction of each product converted from the reactant.

 ### Example

-To demonstrate the steps required to calculate the Chemical Oxygen Demand (COD) and $\gamma$ values required by the thermodynamic calculator, we present an example here in the case of anaerobic degradation of valerate ($S_1$) to propionate ($S_2$) and acetate ($S_3$) by organism ($X_1$).
+To demonstrate the steps required to calculate the COD  and $\gamma$ values required by the thermodynamic calculator, we present an example here in the case of anaerobic degradation of valerate ($S_1$) to propionate ($S_2$) and acetate ($S_3$) by organism ($X_1$).
 The assumption of acetate inhibition is made here, although this is not relevant to the calculations described.